ku-ldif/ku-ldif.github.io/README.md

 LDIF files (`XXX-*.html.ldif`) under the `src/modify` directory will be passed to `ldapmodify` in alphabetical order, after all `ldapadd`s.

-### Note

-For now, one commit after the ku-ldif's commit is needed to deploy GitHub pages ([issue](https://github.com/ku-ldif/ku-ldif.github.io/issues/2)).

 ## License

 See [LICENSE](./LICENSE).